jenslaufer/abnb-site/landing_page_market_analysis_research.md

    (Freedom and flexibility from having to pay a developer every time you want to change something on your website, and full creative control at your fingertips)

+##### Question Technique 2

+1. Features

+   - Overall Market Metrics
+   - Listing Metrics
+   - Seasonality Occupancy Average Daily Rate Heatmap
+   - Top 50 listings by occupancy and revenue
+   - Interactive Map with listings in the region

+2. So What?

+   - You can see how your market performs with the overall market metrics
+   - You can see how your listing performs against the market average with the listings metrics
+   - You can see the average daily rates and occupancy for the next 6 months with Occupancy and Average Daily Rate Calendar
+   - You can see the high performers in your market with the top 50 listings
+   - You can see where the listings are located on the Interactive map

+3. So What?

+   - Learn to understand your market with the overall market metrics
+   - Learn the performance of you listing against the market average
+   - Learn about the seasonality in your market: when the demand is higher and when the competitors increase the prices
+   - Learn from the top performers and what differentiate them from you
+   - Learn the geographic distribution of your competitors

+4. So What?

+   -

 #### 3. Call To Action

+- Download a Airbnb Market Analysis for my area now
+- Get a Airbnb Market Analysis for my area now
+- Download a Airbnb Market Analysis for your area now
+- Buy a Airbnb Market Analysis for my area Now

 #### 4. Social Proof